 Many brokers have questioned Zillow's motivations and business model, and I, for one, have a hard time believing that they can remain profitable solely as an advertising-driven site.
 I believe that they will eventually leverage their considerable brand equity and backend technology and become just another brokerage or Real Estate firm.
 It's somewhat telling then, that the following job description was found on their site…

 Real Estate Broker

-Any interested party should have a real estate broker's license issued by the applicable real estate regulatory authority and be able to take all actions necessary to maintain his or her own license and the license of Zillow, Inc. pursuant to state laws.How to find the hidden potholes on the road to agent productivityA simple step-by-step to help you save time and money READ MORE
+Any interested party should have a real estate broker's license issued by the applicable real estate regulatory authority and be able to take all actions necessary to maintain his or her own license and the license of Zillow, Inc. pursuant to state laws.Surprising rental market trends to watch in 2019Read the new State of the Property Management Industry Report READ MORE

 At least 10 years of real estate brokerage experience and an impeccable, documented track record are required.
 All inquiries held in confidence.
 Extensive background check required.